Growth of Sobolev norms for the analytic NLS on $\mathbb T^2$: Generation sets and combinatorics

 \subsection{Some geometry}

 Now we want to prove the existence of sets $\SS=\{\vv_1, \ldots \vv_m\}$ which satisfy all the properties of Definition \ref{acceptable}.
 We take advantage of the abstract combinatorial setting which we have defined in the previous section and we use the maps $\pi_\SSS$ and $\pi_\SSS^{(2)}$ given in \eqref{def:LinearMapsPlacement}.
 It is helpful to think of $\SS$ as a vector in $\R^{2m}$.

-Then we claim that the resonance relations \eqref{famiglie} define a real algebraic manifold $\mathcal M$ as
+Fix any genealogical tree $\mathcal F$ according to Definition \ref{def.fam2}.
+For all practical purposes, we can assume that $\mathcal F$ is the one in Lemma \ref{gigi no}.
+We claim that the resonance relations \eqref{famiglie} define a real algebraic manifold $\mathcal M$ as

 Indeed by imposing the linear equations we reduce to a $(N+1)2^{N-1}$ subspace which we denote by

 Then by imposing the quadratic constraints we further reduce the dimension.
 We can proceed by induction.
 Let us suppose that we have enforced all the linear and quadratic constraints for the first $i$ generations (i.e for all abstract families $f$ of generation number $\leq i-1$) and for the first $h<2^{N-2}$ families of generation number $i$.
 Then given a {\em parental couple}, (which for simplicity of notation we denote) $\vv_1,\vv_2$ in the $i$-th generation we have to fix the corresponding children which we denote by $\ww_1,\ww_2$ in the generation $i+1$.
 We have the two equations